Lunch & DinnerSide Dishes

 Expert Tips for the BEST Brussels Sprouts au Gratin

-The secret to truly incredible Brussels sprouts au gratin comes down to the texture and flavor.
-You want tender Brussels sprouts with crispy, caramelized edges, and a rich creamy sauce with an irresistible golden brown top.
+The secret to truly incredible Brussels sprouts au gratin lies in their texture and flavor.
+You want tender Brussels sprouts with crispy, caramelized edges, and a rich, creamy sauce with an irresistible golden-brown top.

 Choose the Right Sprouts